William Bennett: Author, speaker, and pundit

+Foreign Agent

+On July 3, 2025, Bennett registered as a foreign agent with the U.S. Department of Justice under the Foreign Agents Registration Act (FARA), representing the interests of the State of Qatar.
+According to his filing, he is expected to disseminate information through newspapers, magazines, lectures, speeches, emails, press releases, letters, and telegrams, and to influence public officials, legislators, government agencies, editors, newspapers, and educational groups.
+His Exhibit B disclosure states he is compensated $30,000 per month for these services.

 Political views

 Bennett tends to take a conservative position on affirmative action, school vouchers, curriculum reform, and religion in education.
-As education secretary, he asked colleges to better enforce drug laws and supported a classical education.
+As education secretary, he asked colleges for stronger enforcement of drug laws and supported a classical education.
 He frequently criticized schools for low standards.
 In 1987 he called the Chicago Public Schools system "the worst in the nation."
-He coined the term "the blob" to describe the state education bureaucracy, a term which was later taken up in Britain by Michael Gove.
+He coined the term "the blob" to describe the state education bureaucracy, a derogation which was later taken up in Britain by Michael Gove.

-Bennett is a staunch supporter of the War on Drugs and has been criticized by some for his views on the issue.
+Bennett is a staunch supporter of the war on drugs and has been criticized by some for his views.
 On Larry King Live, he said that a viewer's suggestion of beheading drug dealers would be "morally plausible."
 He also "lamented that we still grant them [drug dealers] habeas corpus rights."

 Bennett is a member of the Project for the New American Century (PNAC) and was one of the signers of the January 26, 1998 PNAC Letter sent to President Bill Clinton, which urged Clinton to remove Iraqi leader Saddam Hussein from power.